Part 1: An elf and a catgirl named Trisha

 "You owe me a lockpick."

 Rilliana sat with Trisha in the small cage for what felt like hours, and after the initial layer of ice had melted, they talked about each other.
-Rilliana learned that Trisha had only recently arrived in Baldur's Gate and had directly messed with the wrong people.
+Rilliana learned that Trisha had only recently arrived in Leon's Keep and had directly messed with the wrong people.
 Trisha tried to steal from Faluden, but she was caught and since then he made her life a living hell.

 "What's so important that you wanted to steal from him?" asked Rilliana, frowning.